 When the two disciples heard him say this, they followed Jesus.”

-As it turned out, the first disciples to follow Jesus were originally followers of John the Baptist.
+As it turned out, one of the first disciples to follow Jesus were originally followers of John the Baptist.